Author – Amanda Sparks

 The Millennial generation has enjoyed the privilege of seeing the rise of the internet, social media and quick global communication trends.
 This makes them look at the world differently than most people.
 They are aware of what is going on in the world by following eco-friendly webpages, social media sites and non-government initiatives that strive towards making the world a better place.

 They realize that every piece of trash you throw away in the right place does make a difference on a global level.
 Change is hard and being persistent about it is even harder – millennials are aware of that entirely.
 They are full supporters of recycling materials for further use if it means that the environment will not be harmed further.

-They even go as far as to refuse working for an employer with a history of harming the environment, often choosing to work for eco-friendly companies even if the benefits are fewer in that regard.
+They even go as far as to refuse to work for an employer with a history of harming the environment, often choosing to work for eco-friendly companies even if the benefits are fewer in that regard.
 This is what separates the millennial generation from the rest – they will put the environment in front of their own needs and desires.

 Sustainable brand conscious

-Packaged goods are a necessary evil that we have to live with in the modern consumer-centric world.
+Packaged goods are a necessary evil that we have to live within the modern consumer-centric world.
 However, millennials are quite aware of the raw materials and additives that go into packaging production and harm the environment if not recycled correctly.